Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

 where $\Sigma(r)$ is the surface density of the disc as a function of the radius $r$.
 Equation~\ref{eq:slrrate} does not account for the time decay of the ionisation rate.
 Therefore, in the SLRs-dominated environment by \citet{eistrup2016}, the ionisation rate is constant in time and higher in the inner and denser regions of the midplane.

 For the high ionisation scenario, in addition to SLRs, \citet{eistrup2016} included a contribution of cosmic rays originating from outside the system.
-They parametrically modelled the CRs' ionisation rate per H$_2$ molecule as:
+They parametrically modelled the CR ionisation rate per H$_2$ molecule as:

 where the characteristic value of $\zeta_\text{CR}\sim10^{-17}\, \text{s}^{-1}$ is the interstellar rate that is typically assumed in models of disc chemistry \citep{webber1998, cleeves2014}.
 The addition of CRs allows for higher ionisation in the outer disc, where the surface density is lower and CRs can more efficiently penetrate into the midplane.